Before you plunge into building a pool, learn about selecting a licensed builder, local council requirements and your legal rights and obligations.

 Talk to your local council about approval requirements in your area and any natural conditions that may affect your future swimming pool.

 Since April 2013 backyard swimming pools and spas must be registered on the NSW Government’s Swimming Pool Register.
-For more details visit the Division of Local Government website.
+For more details visit the Office of Local Government website.

-Consider getting a geotechnical survey.
-It will show possible rock or unstable foundation soil that can increase costs dramatically.
+A geotechnical survey will show possible rock or unstable foundation soil that can increase costs dramatically.
 Some builders have geotechnical consultants, or alternatively the Association of Consulting Engineers can recommend one.
-Ask what the survey will cost before going ahead.
+Ask about the cost before going ahead.

 Before digging, find out if there are any underground cables on your pool site (Dial Before You Dig, phone 1100).
 Get a copy of your site plan from your local council or water authority.

 The site plan will show the position of sewers, storm water, drainage systems and other utility pipes.
 Your pool cannot interfere with drainage systems or pipes – moving them will increase costs.
-Also be aware that the removal and disposal of rocks, and other materials can be very expensive.
+Be aware that removing and disposing rocks and other materials can be expensive.

 Select an appropriate pool for your site.
-Consider maintenance and the right equipment to be used.
+Consider maintenance and the right equipment to use.
 Allow for future needs such as a shed, barbecue or clothes line.

 Refer to your local council or private accredited certifier to determine who can approve your plans.

 Also check legal requirements for a child-resistant barrier and tree preservation policies.

 If power lines pass over or are close to your pool, contact Transgrid or your local electricity authority responsible for electricity line placements.
 They must be satisfied your pool is far enough from power lines and won't interfere with maintenance work.